-9 Licensing Committee & Sub Committee
+10 Licensing Committee & Sub Committee

-- (1) North Lincolnshire's Licensing Committee is made up of between 9 and 15 Members of the Council.
+- (1) North Lincolnshire Council's Licensing Committee is made up of between 10 and 15 Members of the Council.
 The Licensing Committee will deal with policy issues, conditions, fees and fares.
 The Licensing (Miscellaneous) Sub-Committee is made up of 5 Members who will determine applications and review licences. - (2) The public must be able to see that the Licensing Committee and Licensing Sub-Committee act in a fair and reasonable manner at all times.
 Therefore, all members of the Licensing Committee must attend in-house training before they can sit on the Licensing Committee or Sub-Committee.
-Significant contact with members of the Licensing Committee prior to a hearing by an applicant may result in the said member being unable to determine an application. - (3) All members of the Licensing Committee are required to undertake safeguarding and CSE awareness training before they are permitted to sit on the Committee.
-Where there is a change to the Committee due to a local election, or a change to the Committee following the annual meeting, then members will be allowed to attend the first meeting to appoint the Chairperson, but will be required to attend the training before they are permitted to sit on the Committee again.

-- (4) Members of the Licensing Committee should not hear an application or make a decision on an application where an applicant is known to them.
+Significant contact with members of the Licensing Committee prior to a hearing by an applicant may result in the said member being unable to determine an application. - (3) All members of the Licensing Committee are required to undertake Safeguarding and Child Sexual Exploitation (CSE) awareness training before they are permitted to sit on the Committee.
+Where there is a change to the Committee due to a local election, or a change to the Committee following the annual meeting, then members will be allowed to attend the first meeting to appoint the Chairperson, but will be required to attend the training before they are permitted to sit on the Committee again. - (4) Members of the Licensing Committee should not hear an application or make a decision on an application where an applicant is known to them.
 This measure is in the interests of reducing a conflict of interest. - (5) Members will determine applications for a licence in accordance with guidance, which is provided.
 The guidance has been approved as part of this policy.
-The guidance are as follows - New Applications Guidance to Hackney Carriage and Private Hire Vehicle Drivers' Licences) - Review of Licences Guidance to Members (Review and Application to Renew a Hackney Carriage and/or Private Hire Vehicle Drivers' Licence) - Penalty Points Appeal Guidance to Members (Appeal of Penalty Points) - Operators Licence Guidance to Members (Applications and Reviews of Private Hire Operators Licences) - (6) The guidance documents are based on the Department of Transport Circular 2/92 and the Home Office Circular 13/92.
-The Guidance can be found at Appendices' B, C, D and E respectively.
+The guidance are as follows - New Applications Guidance to Members (Applications for Hackney Carriage and Private Hire Vehicle Drivers' Licences) - Review and Renewal of Licences Guidance to Members (Review and Application to Renew a Hackney Carriage and/or Private Hire Vehicle Drivers' Licence)

+- Warning Points Appeal Guidance to Members (Appeal of Warning Points) - Operators Licence Guidance to Members (Applications and Reviews of Private Hire Operators Licences) - (6) The guidance documents are based on the Department of Transport Circular 2/92 and the Home Office Circular 13/92.
+The Guidance can be found at Appendices' B, C, D and E respectively. - (7) Authorised Officers will make decisions in place of the Licensing (Miscellaneous) Sub-Committee under certain circumstances.
+Such circumstances may include applications where the applicant may need a medical certificate more frequently or where the applicant clearly fails to meet the criteria set out in this policy and the attached appendices.

-10 The Licensing Process & Delegation of Functions
+11 The Licensing Process & Delegation of Functions